gambling-advocate/qbb2022-answers/week8hw/README.md

 ```

 #Part 6: Find and plot methylated regions
 all images are uploaded under their chromosome names.
-Except for some reason, even though my file length is about
+Except for some reason, even though my file length is about where it should be, igv will not load in either chr20 data set.
+The screen remains blank and I'll try to troubleshoot.